-Note: Pass/No Pass grading only Transfer acceptability: CSU
+Note: Pass/No Pass grading only; may be taken 4 times for a maximum of 6 units Transfer acceptability: CSU

 Designed for the student who has demonstrated a proficiency in nursing subjects and the initiative to work independently on a particular sustained project which does not fit into the context of regularly scheduled classes.
 Additionally, this course can be used for students transferring into the Palomar College nursing program.
 Course work would fulfill needed content and/or clinical laboratory time to meet the requirements of the Associate Degree Nursing Program.